 - the size and assets of the estate, and

 - whether you are able to provide for your own maintenance and support.

 Generally, you have six months from the date of the Grant of Probate to commence your application with the Supreme Court.
 However, if you meet the criteria as set out above, but you have missed the time frame, you can ask the Court for permission to make your application.

 How do I make a Part IV Claim?

 If you think you meet the above criteria, the first step is usually to obtain information about the estate and place the executor on notice that you are considering commencing a Part IV Claim.
 Disputes are often able to be resolved without the involvement of the Supreme Court through early negotiations conducted by legal representatives, if all parties are agreeable.

 If the issues are unable to be resolved, then the claim is then commenced with the Supreme Court.
 If the estate is valued under $750,000.00 then the matter is heard at Judicial Mediation.
 We recommend seeking legal advice and representation at all stages through this process to assist with your claim.

 How can Sharrock Pitman Legal assist?

-If you are considering contesting your provision from an estate through a Part IV Claim, or would like further information, please feel free to call one of our team members on 1300 205 506 and we would be happy to assist.
+If you are considering contesting your provision from an estate through a Part IV Claim, or would like further information, please feel free to call our accredited specialist Wills and Estates team on 1300 205 506 and we would be happy to assist.